Skipants/sudoku_solver/README.txt

 This is a sudoku solver written in Rust.
-It's not quite down yet but I'm getting there.
+It's not quite done yet but I'm getting there.